Caffè mocha: Characteristics

 A variant is white caffè mocha, made with white chocolate instead of milk or dark.
 There are also variants of the drink that mix the two syrups; this mixture is referred to by several names, including black-and-white mocha, marble mocha, tan mocha, tuxedo mocha, and zebra mocha.

 Another variant is a mochaccino which is an espresso shot (double) with either a combination of steamed milk and cocoa powder or chocolate milk.
 Both mochaccinos and caffè mocha can have chocolate syrup, whipped cream and added toppings such as cinnamon, nutmeg or chocolate sprinkles.
+French White Mocha is another name for Mochaccino, without cinnamon powder.

 A third variant on the caffè mocha is to use a coffee base instead of espresso.
-The combination would then be coffee, steamed milk, and the added chocolate.
+The combination is coffee, steamed milk, and added chocolate.
 This is the same as a cup of coffee mixed with hot chocolate.
-The caffeine content of this variation would then be equivalent to the coffee choice included.
+The caffeine content of this variation is equivalent to that of the coffee it includes.

 The caffeine content is approximately 12.7 mg/usoz, which is 152 mg for a 12 USfloz glass.